Thursday, November 26, 2020

 “Works on a lot of things.
 Could even work with Varhi’s sword, probably.”
 Sairek answered.
 "Thank Fuyiki for teaching me this trick, by the way."

-“Here it goes.”
+“Okay, here it goes.”
 Nayleen warned them, then released the arrow.
 She aimed just slightly left to the mushrooms, since it looked like the body of the Spriggan was just left of where they were attached.
-The arrow sailed past a few leaves and brushes, before sinking in.
+The arrow sailed past a few leaves and brushes, before sinking in at her target.
 Despite looking like she just shot a simple bush, it had flinched at the impact of the arrow.

 Sairek lifted his index finger that he had used to infuse the arrow.
 “Vulkenhai.”
-He chanted in a tone that was a statement with purpose and moved his fingers to close in a clenched fist.
+He chanted in a tone that was a statement with purpose and moved his fingers to close in a clenched fist as he enacted his destructive will to obliterate.

 “Blimey!”
 Varhi blinked.
 “Oh shit, it’s coming this way, back up, you three.”